yidas/codeigniter-model/README.md

 ### findAll()

-Returns a list of records that match the specified primary key value(s) or a set of column values with Model Filters.
+Return a list of records that match the specified primary key value(s) or a set of column values with Model Filters.

 ```php
 $post = $this->PostModel->findAll([3,21,135]);